MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

 #### Desktop flow runs with pro-code usage

 This query is a bit more advanced.
-It identifies and counts the number of distinct desktop flow runs (Flow Sessions) that include pro-coding parts (such as VBScript, PowerShell, JavaScript, .NET, or Python) within the last seven days, and then groups the results by desktop flow.
+It identifies and counts distinct desktop flow runs (Flow Sessions) with pro-coding parts (such as VBScript, PowerShell, JavaScript, .NET, or Python) from the last seven days, and groups the results by desktop flow.

 ```sql
 WITH ProCodingSessions AS (